SICKAG/sick_line_guidance/doc/sick_line_guidance_configuration.md

     id: ... # CAN-ID for the 2. device
 ```

-If you configure different measurement topics for each can device (f.e. `sick_topic: "ols20-1"` for the first OLS20 and `sick_topic: "ols20-1"` for the second OLS20 device),
-you have to start multiple sick_line_guidance_cloud_publisher nodes, too.
+If you configure different measurement topics for each can device (f.e. `sick_topic: "ols20A"` for the first OLS20 and `sick_topic: "ols20B"` for the second OLS20 device), you have to start multiple sick_line_guidance_cloud_publisher nodes, too.
 Otherwise, measurement messges from this device can't be transformed to PointCloud2 messsages.

 Append multiple sick_line_guidance_cloud_publisher nodes in file sick_line_guidance.launch, each sick_line_guidance_cloud_publisher node configured with the corresponding
 ros topic in parameter `"mls_topic_publish"` resp. `"ols_topic_publish"`.

+Launchfile [sick_line_guidance_ols20_twin.launch](../launch/sick_line_guidance_ols20_twin.launch) and yaml-configuration [sick_line_guidance_ols20_twin.yaml](../ols/sick_line_guidance_ols20_twin.yaml) show an example how to run two OLS20 devices with can node ids 0x0A and 0x0B.

 ## Read and write parameter during runtime